FactomProject/factom-docs/api/includes/_factomd-api.md

 }
 ```

-To indicate the hash is a factoid transaction, put `f` in the chainid field.
+The `hash` field for a factoid transaction is equivalent to `txid`.
+To indicate the hash is a factoid transaction, put `f` in the chainid field and the `txid` in the hash field.

 The reponse will look different than entry related ack calls.